ekreative/symfony-chef/README.md

 The top key should match the application name in Opsworks

- * `parameters` is your symfony parameters file
+* `parameters` - your symfony parameters file
- * `files` is the name and content of any files you need to create
+* `files` - the name and content of any files you need to create
- * `crons` is the settings for cronjobs that you need to run
+* `crons` - the settings for cronjobs that you need to run
+* `writable` - array of directorys that should be writable by apache

 Sample: